top of page

 - I start by taking you through a full Movement Skill Assessment on the instrument to figure out what’s going on on a macro and micro level, by biomechanically assessing all the most vital component pieces of drum set playing, from the single and double stroke roll, all the way to 4-way independence and coordination.

-- From there, I create a report of findings from the information gathered in the assessment, and from that information, I create a custom tailored Drum Set Training Program for you that targets the specific issues you’re dealing with, as well as beneficial concepts and techniques which are widely misunderstood/misrepresented, and some aspects of playing that you may have not considered before.
+- From there, I create a report of findings from the information gathered in the assessment, and from that information, I create a custom tailored 3 part Drum Set Training Program for you that targets the specific issues you’re dealing with, as well as beneficial concepts and techniques which are widely misunderstood/misrepresented, and some aspects of playing that you may have not considered before.

-- Programs mainly start with motion conditioning (low intensity, high volume), to build the mind-muscle connection to the new motion - essentially, reprogramming your nervous system's understanding of what it should feel like to play the drums.
+- Programs mainly start with motion conditioning (low intensity, higher work volume), to build the mind-muscle connection to the new motion - essentially, reprogramming your nervous system's understanding of what it should feel like to play the drums.
 If there is a precedent for injury (tendonitis, joint pain/discomfort, etc.), this is also the period of the training where we address and solve those problems (In fact, the majority of the students who I've worked with, who came to me with injuries, pain, or discomfort, we permanently solved it in the first lesson).

 - As lessons continue, we progressively overload the training programs to ensure that the proper adaptations are achieved as efficiently as possible.
 Much like in the gym, this is achieved by modifying the training variables: speed, power, intensity, endurance, range of motion, etc. At every step of the way, we use science backed, proprietary exercises.

-All lessons are currently virtual (over zoom).
+All coaching is currently virtual (over zoom).

 No matter your age, skill level, preferred style of music, or geographical location, I am here for you!